RamtinYazdanian/ramtinyazdanian.github.io/aboutme.md

 On a daily basis, I try to make sense of various plots, wonder why my classifier has low precision on the positive class, and read up interesting papers on computational social science and data science in education, among others.

 ## My hobbies
 I sing and play the bass guitar (also recently the electric guitar, but my playing is nothing to write home about).
 I am also generally into video games and movies/series, if time permits (which it usually does not).
-Now that you've read everything so far down, I'd just like to recommend that you watch the British series Fleabag.
-Just do it, it's a masterpiece.
+Now that you've read everything so far down, I'd just like to recommend that you watch the HBO series Barry.
+Just do it.